 Now, assuming you only pulled the tape out a few inches or so…disengage the lock and let go.
 A bit of caution here: These are spring loaded.
 So when you’ve extended the tape out 8 ft and decide to release the lock, it will come screaming back with complete disregard for what is in its path.
 If its your finger, it will get pinched, and it will hurt.
-To prevent this, I recommend guiding the blade of the tape back into the housing with your other hand, serving as a brake.
+To prevent injury, I recommend guiding the blade of the tape back into the housing with your other hand, serving as a brake.
 This allows you to control how fast the tape goes back in, thus preserving your finger…and preserving the life of your tape measure.

 For this post, we’ll be using my own tape measure, which is a Stanley 16 ft Power-Lock and uses Imperial Units (inches, feet) as opposed to the Metric system of measurements (centimeters, meters).

 What Are The Black Numbers On A Tape Measure?

 Notice the large black numbers.
 This is the distance measured in inches, from the end of the tape.
 The numbers increase the farther down the tape measure you go.

 The Red Numbers On A Tape Measure